The Story of the Explorer’s Compass

 Why Does the Earth Have a Magnetic Field in the First Place?

-Geophysicists believe Earth’s magnetic fields presence is because of what the Earth is made up of.
+Geophysicists believe Earth’s magnetic fields presence is because of what’s inside Earth.

 The Earth consists of a solid iron core.
 Surrounding the iron core is an ocean of hot, liquid metal.
 The liquid metal that flows in Earth’s core creates electrical currents, which in turn creates our magnetic field.